-Illustration: Joey Guidone What if you could coax broken bones to regrow their own tissue?
+What if you could coax broken bones to regrow their own tissue?
 A pioneering method combining stem cells and gene therapy may do just that.
-Severe fractures often create gaps too large for the bone to bridge Read On

-Illustration: Sean McCabe 3-D printing paired with orthopedic research helps patients with a debilitating foot disease.
-Investigators at Cedars-Sinai used 3-D printing to evaluate leading corrective methods for foot deformities caused by Charcot-Marie-Tooth disease, which affects nerve function in the Read On
+Investigators at Cedars-Sinai used 3-D printing to evaluate leading corrective methods for foot deformities caused by Charcot-Marie-Tooth disease, which affects nerve function in the hands and feet.

 Until recently, the success of a total hip replacement could only be accurately evaluated after the surgeon left the operating room.
 Orthopedic surgeon Brad Penenberg, MD, is changing that.
 Software he designed helps measure placement accuracy during an operation.
 His Read On

 Take our guided tour of Cedars-Sinai’s newest healthcare destination—designed to help clinicians work smarter, scientists brainstorm better, and patients heal faster.
 And meet some of the donors, patients, physicians, scientists, nurses, volunteers and service providers who bring the new facility to life.